Lodrus/starfinder-the-deep-black/docs/npcs/vira.md

 ## Major Events

-Vira was sharded to operate the [[location.fob]].
+Vira was sharded to operate the [FOB](../locations/fob.md).
 The two shards sync periodically.

-The unknown baddies tried to steal Vira when the [[location.fob]] was attacked.
+The unknown baddies tried to steal Vira when the [FOB](../locations/fob.md) was attacked.
 We stopped this and have held onto the Vira shard since.